Sigmmma/c20/src/content/h1/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-beginner/readme.md

 Every face for the game level must have a material assigned to it (except for the Reference Frame as previously mentioned).

 ## Creating new materials
-If you do not have the textures referenced in this section then grab them from the [file list.][#file-list]
+If you do not have the textures referenced in this section then grab them from the [file list.](#file-list)

 1. Select the box object (level) and navigate to the materials tab.
 	* ![](C.png "Match the numbers in the image to the numbers in the list below.")